mamedev/mame/docs/source/usingmame/commonissues.rst

 A Lua plugin with providing enhanced autofire support was added in MAME 0.210, and the old built-in autofire functionality was removed in MAME 0.216.
-This new plugin has more functionality than the built-in autofire feature in older version of MAME; for example, you can configure an alternate buttons for different for autofire rates.
+This new plugin has more functionality than the built-in autofire feature in older version of MAME; for example, you can configure a alternate buttons for different for autofire rates.

 You can enable and configure the new autofire system with the following steps:

 * Start MAME with no system selected.
-* Choose *Plugins* at the bottom (just above Exit)
+* Choose **Configure Options** at the bottom (use **Tab** to move focus, or double-click the menu item).
-* Turn Autofire on.
+* Choose **Plugins** near the bottom of the Settings menu.
+* Turn **Autofire plugin** on (use **Left**/**Right** or click the arrows to change options).

 The setting will be automatically saved for future use.

-Once you’re running a system of your choice, bring up the MAME menu (using the **Tab** key by default), select *Plugin Options* and then select *Autofire*.
+Once you’re running a system of your choice, bring up the MAME menu (using the **Tab** key by default), select **Plugin Options***, and then select **Autofire**.
+From there you can select an existing autofire button to change
-From there, depending on whether you have an existing autofire button set up or not, it will either show the existing entry/entries or it will ask you to select the input for the autofire.

-Typically you’ll be choosing *P1 Button 1* for systems like Galaga, Alcon, and the like.
-The *Hotkey* is the button you press for the autofire effect.
-This can be any keyboard key or joystick button you wish.
-As of 0.216, mouse buttons are not yet supported.
+The **Input** is the button on the emulated system that you want to use autofire for.
+This may be set to any player button – typically you’ll it to *P1 Button 1* for games like Galaga, Alcon, and the like.
+The **Hotkey** is the button you press to use the autofire effect.
+This can be any combination MAME supports as a digital input.

-*On frames* and *Off frames* are how long to leave the button pressed and released in number of frames.
+**On frames** and **Off frames*** are how long to leave the button pressed and released in terms of the system frame rate.
 Some systems do not read the inputs fast enough for 1 and 1 to be usable.
 You may need to try 2 and 2 (e.g. Alcon) or other combinations.
 Try fine-tuning these to your taste.

-The autofire configuration for that system will be saved in a ``systemname.cfg`` file (e.g. ``alcon.cfg``) inside the Autofire folder for future use.
+The autofire configuration for each system will be saved in a ``systemname.cfg`` file (e.g. ``alcon.cfg``) inside the **autofire** folder in your plugin data folder.
 Each system will have its own configuration.

-Note that if you set the autofire button to an input button that's also defined in MAME's inputs for the running system, you may get unexpected results-- Using Gradius as an example:
+Note that if you set the autofire button to an input button that’s also assigned to one of MAME’s inputs for the running system, you may get unexpected results.
+Using Gradius as an example:

- If you set button 1 on your controller to fire, then set autofire to button 1 as well, holding the button down to shoot will not trigger the autofire because the button never gets released from you holding the non-autofire button 1.
+* If you set button 1 on your controller to fire, then set an autofire hotkey to button 1 as well, holding the button down to shoot will not trigger the autofire effect because the button never gets released, since you’re holding the non-autofire button 1.
 This will also happen if you set a different button as autofire (say, button 3 in this case), and hold button 1 down while holding button 3 down.

- If you set button 3 on your controller to autofire and set button 3 to be powerup as well, you will trigger the powerup action every time you grab a powerup because the powerup button is also being held down along with the autofire button.
+* If you set button 3 on your controller to autofire and set button 3 to be powerup as well, you will trigger the powerup action every time you grab a powerup because the powerup button is also being held down along with the autofire button.

- It is suggested you choose a button for autofire that is not in use for anything else in the current system.
+It is suggested you choose buttons for autofire hotkeys that are not in use for anything else in the current system.

 .. _gsync-freesync: